Robert-Ramirez/Interview_Prep/README.md

 # Interview Prep
 Practice Java for Interview

-> Algorithms, data structures, and system design underline all software.

 > Algorithms and data structure code is usually a small component of a system dominated by the user interface (UI), input/output (I/O), and format conversion.